claudiarmabreu/Epidemologia/README.md

 ### NY vs NJ

 This next plot presents a comparison between the two most affected states, NY and NJ.
+It is clear that NY is the most affected state by far.

 ![nynj](https://github.com/claudiarmabreu/Epidemologia/blob/master/Projeto%20Covid-19/Images/NY_NJ.png)